5 money saving ingredients for delicious winter recipes

-Nothing eases you into Autumn better than a beef stew.
+Nothing eases you into the colder months better than a beef stew.
 Yes, it takes a while to cook but it only takes minutes to prepare before you can let it do its thing on the hob or in the slow cooket.
 Brisket is one the workhorse, (or work-cattle if you will) cuts of beef that is perfect for stews due to it’s higher collagen and fat content, which keeps the meat nice and tender.
 It’s also one of the cheaper cuts you can find, making it a win-win for budget cooking, but cheap definitely doesn’t mean loss of flavour or quality.
 The key point to remember is that when choosing beef for stews, steer clear of the lean cuts as they will dry out quickly.

 There is one squash in particular that repeatedly makes the shopping list at my house, and that is butternut squash.
 It’s flesh is firm and packed with flavour making it a perfect candidate for roasting, boiling, and even mashing.
 The skin can be peeled, tossed in olive oil, salt and pepper and roasted for a snack, and the seeds can be washed, dried and roasted too.
 They go light and crispy and are completely moreish.
 The main event, however, is the flesh.